Jeija/bluefluff/doc/docker.md

 ```

 ## Run the container
-Once you local image is built, you can run the container.
+Once your local image is built, you can run the container.

 ```bash
 IMAGE='bluefluff'